reedship/rpn_calc/README.md

 ## Design notes

 This was initially a very easy project for me to wrap my head around, however only after 'finishing' the basic implementation did I realise that I had not made a Reverse Polish Notation calculator.
-I had made something more like a Polish Notation Calculator, backwords.
+I had made something more like a Polish Notation Calculator, backwards.
 I was calling operands in the wrong order and realised my method of storing both the operators and the operands on the same stack was causing errors.

 I wanted this CLI to be completely in vanilla ruby, without using any external libraries.
 I wanted the code to be extensible past the initial four operators without much/any refactoring, and using ruby allowed me to use the `array.reduce(operator.to_sym` pattern you see on line 38 of `calc.rb`.
 Off the top of my head all the basic math operators work as intended this way, so operators like `^` and `**` work as well.